fredcw/theme-config/README.md

 ## A specification for making configurable gtk themes

-This is a way to enable gtk, cinnamon, xfce, and GNOME Shell themes to have configurable options in a standardised way so that DE can present the options to the user in an easy to access way.
+This is a way to enable gtk, cinnamon, xfce, and GNOME Shell themes, etc. to have configurable options in a standardised way so that DEs can present the options to the user in an easy to access way.

 How it works:
 A theme stored in `~/.themes` can make itself configurable by including a shell script or program that will alter the theme in place according to options passed to it as arguments.